Teppei Oka

-Teppei Oka (岡 哲平, Oka Teppei) is a Japanese footballer who plays as a defender for club FC Tokyo.
+Teppei Oka (岡 哲平, Oka Teppei) is a Japanese footballer who plays as a defender for club Avispa Fukuoka, on loan from FC Tokyo.

 Career

 Oka was born in Tokyo and was enrolled in FC Tokyo's academy.
 In 2019, he represented FC Tokyo U-23 in the J3 League, before continuing his development at Meiji University.
 In June 2023, it was announced that Oka would be joining FC Tokyo for the 2024 season.